GuildOfWeavers/genSTARK/README.md

 ```

 ## Constants
 In addition to mutable registers, you can define STARKs with readonly registers.
 A readonly register is a register whose value cannot be changed by a transition function.
-You can reference readonly registers in your expressions by using the `k` prefix.
-For example, `k0`, `k1`, `k2` etc.
+You can reference readonly registers in your scripts by using the `$k` prefix.
+For example, `$k0`, `$k1`, `$k2` etc.

 You can defined readonly registers by providing constant definitions to `Stark` constructor.
 Constant definitions have the following form:
 ```TypeScript